proofprotocol/.github/profile/README.md

 The agentic economy settles on crypto rails.
 It trusts on proof rails.
 ProofRegister is the trust oracle.
 ProofStamp is the signal.

 Maintained by the **Proof Economy Standards Alliance (PESA)** under a practitioner-led governance model.
 Vendors may contribute.
 They do not govern.
-Proof Economy Standards Alliance. https://doi.org/10.5281/zenodo.22830947

 ---